JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 ### Rounding

-_Moneta_ provides different roundings, all accessible from the +MonetaryRoundings+ singleton.
+_Moneta_ provides different roundings, all accessible from the `MonetaryRoundings` singleton.

 #### Arithmetic Roundings

-You can acquire instances of arithmetic roundings by passing the target scale and +RoundingMode+ to be used within the +RoundingQuery+ passed:
+You can acquire instances of arithmetic roundings by passing the target scale and `RoundingMode` to be used within the `RoundingQuery` passed:

 _Access and apply arithmetic rounding._
 ```java